A guide to making university cafeterias more sustainable

 International

-Sihem Benzerga, a recent graduate of the Grande Ecole Program, spent her third year at the National University of Colombia (UNAL), specializing in environmental sciences.
-After six months of classes, she completed her end-of-studies internship at Campus Durable, a strategy led by UNAL management.
-Her mission was to prepare for the implementation of a sustainable cafeteria system within the university.
-She reports on her findings and recommendations in her "guide to an increasingly sustainable university cafeteria."
+Sihem Benzerga, a recent graduate of Grande Ecole Engineering Programme, spent her third year at the National University of Colombia (UNAL) to specialize in environmental science.
+After six months of coursework, she completed her capstone internship at Campus Durable, an initiative led by UNAL’s administration.
+Her mission: to prepare for the implementation of a sustainable cafeteria system at the university.
+She details her findings and recommendations in her “Guide to an Ever-More Sustainable University Cafeteria.”

 A guide to eating in a way that respects the environment and living things